scrabbletank/farhome-rules/rulesdoc.md

 Make an attack with your shield, knocking the target off balance.
 Make a normal weapon attack.
 On hit the target takes 1 wound if you used a shield, or 1 wound die with a buckler.
 On a critical the target is staggered until the end of their next turn.

-***Enhanced:*** Add a proficient die to the attack roll and the target is staggered regardless of critical.
+***Enhanced:*** Add an enhanced die to the attack roll and the target is staggered regardless of critical.

 ___
 #### Careful Advance